 You’re making money moves, and as you advance in your career, it may be a good time to prioritize loan repayment.
 Paying more than the minimum on your student loan is a good investment that can save you money in the long run, but don’t press pause on your money saving habits to do so.
 Just pay more when you can.
 You can always go back to paying the minimum for a few months if your budget gets tight.

 Life after college will probably look a little different five years out.
-The idea of adulting isn’t as foreign, it’s just life.
+The idea of adulting isn’t as foreign; it’s just life.
 You could even be thinking about bigger purchases like buying a car or a house.
-Now is a good time to open a secondary savings account, so you can start saving for those goals.
-You may even want to read up about different types of savings accounts to see if you could start earning a higher savings rate on the money you’ve already set aside.
-Face it: You’re a financial nerd now.
+Now is a good time to open a secondary savings account so you can start saving for those goals.
+You may even want to read up on different types of savings accounts to see if you could start earning a higher savings rate on the money you’ve already set aside.